francoisschwarzentruber/turing-machine-language/README.md

-# TML
+# Turing machine language
-Turing machine language.
-A (somehow) high-level language to describe programs running on Turing machines.
+This repository contains a Turing machine simulator for programs written in TML, see https://francoisschwarzentruber.github.io/tml/.
+TML is a (somehow) high-level language to describe programs running on Turing machines.
 The project TML can be seen a sort of C for Turing machines.
 The aim is pedagogical.
 In particular, this tool implements:
 - [X] a non-deterministic machine for 3-coloring
 - [X] Dijkstra's algorithm
 - [ ] a non-deterministic machine for SAT
 - [ ] Mathematical function (polynomials, etc.)
+- [ ] A universal Turing machine

 PS: For the moment TML is just functions in Javascript, but at some point, TML will become a real language, if it is sufficiently interesting.